arezaii/shapefile_demo/README.md

-# Simple Docker Example
+# Shapefile Example Using Docker
-An example of using a docker file to create reproducible experiments
+An example of reading and plotting shapefile data using Python

 # Build a container for jupyter notebook